 7 Ways to Reduce Your Chances of a Home Fire

-In Observation of National Fire Prevention Week, Resideo Offers Solutions to Help Prevent a Fire in Your Home
+Resideo Offers Tips to Help Prevent a Fire in Your Home

 Let's talk about fire safety and fire prevention.
 Fire is one of the biggest dangers in a home, and a few simple but crucial preventative measures can help you and your family greatly reduce the risk of a fire.